kakaroto/Beyond20/docs/api.md

 In the documentation below, any reference to a 'tab' will mean a browser tab and will therefor represent any website page(whether from D&D Beyond or a VTT or even the browser popup dialog when clicking the Beyond20 icon in the address bar)

+The easiest way to get examples and see what kind of data is being sent would be to open the dev console and make rolls with Beyond20.
+The console should display whenever it's sending a message, giving you access to the full data.

 Here is a list of the messages that are supported and what they do:

 ### Tab->Background specific messages